suve/GHActions-FPC/README.md

 # GHAction for the Free Pascal Compiler

 This GitHub Action allows you to compile Pascal programs using the Free Pascal Compiler.
+It will parse the compiler's diagnostics and create annotations on your commits and pull requests.

 ## Inputs